MikaSchoenmakers/MikasBalatro/README.md

 # Tarots
 ### Fortune
 ![Fortune](./assets/2x/c_mmc_fortune.png)\
-3 in 4 chance to double your money, otherwise set money to $0.
+1 in 4 chance to set money to $0, otherwise double your money.

 ### The Idiot
 ![The Idiot](./assets/2x/c_mmc_idiot.png)\